Online Trauma Therapy for Teens: What You Need to Know

 How to Help a Traumatized Teenager

 If you're a parent reading this, you may feel helpless.
 Your instinct is to fix it — to make the pain go away.
 But trauma recovery doesn't work that way, and that's okay.
-The most important thing you can do is take the signs seriously and find the right professional support.
+The most important thing you can do is take the signs seriously.
+You can also help them find the right professional support.

 Here's what helps: